 Spray Bottle with Water

 Begin by marking out in chalk where you want to drill your holes in the log.
 Let your plants be the guide.
-I allowed space for the succulents to grow over the summer, but you may want them closer together if your centerpiece is for an upcoming party or wedding.

 Using the drill with spade bit attached (wearing safety glasses, of course), drill holes about 1½” deep.
+(You don’t have to worry about drainage holes since you’ll be watering them sparsely.)

-Once finished, tip log over to remove debris and fill each hole with a bit of moss, followed by a little soil.
+Once finished, tip log over to remove debris and fill each hole with a bit of moss, followed by a little well-draining soil.

 Remove succulents from containers and gently brush away some of the soil from the roots.
 You may need to break roots off, too, until you’re left with a small amount that can be placed into the hole.